6Morpheus6/pinokio-wiki/README.md

 #### Files

-The Files button leads to the Pinokio scripts, App-folder and subfolders and all containing files.
-It is even possible to edit and save these files within Pinokio, although it's recommended to use an appropriate Editor or IDE for that purpose.
+The Files button leads to the Pinokio scripts, App-folder, subfolders and all containing files.
+It is even possible to edit and save these files within Pinokio, although it is recommended to use an appropriate Editor or IDE for that purpose.
-This should only be done if stringently required and done with cautious since a mistake can easily break the App.
+This should only be done in exceptional cases and with caution since a mistake can easily break the App.
 *It's always wise to make a backup of the original files before modifying them.*
 > **Note: A *Factory Reset will delete all files and folders* in the App folder *including your output and custom models!
 Always* make sure to *save all important files and models beforehand*!**